 Organizations are investing huge sums in their digital working – intranets, unified communications, social media, micro-blogging, self-service, HR, on-boarding tools smartphone and tablet provision – and being asked to spend more.
 But what is the state of your Digital Workplace right now – where are the strengths and weaknesses?
 If you improve, what will you measure progress against?

-We have developed (through work with Microsoft, IBM, KPMG, Citi, Johnson & Johnson and Fujitsu) an industry first: a six-point framework to map and measure the performance of an organizations’ Digital Workplace.
+We have developed (through work with Microsoft, IBM, KPMG, Citi, Johnson & Johnson and Fujitsu) an industry first: a seven-point framework to map and measure the performance of an organizations’ Digital Workplace.

 Deployed through a facilitated workshop, this new mapping and measurement process has a range of outcomes:

 - Provides a baseline view of your organization’s Digital Workplace capabilities relative to industry standards

 - Shows how well your company, or business unit, or region is performing in its Digital Workplace through an objective assessment

 - Offers a feedback tool for developing future strategy for the Digital Workplace based on precise recommendations on how to improve

 - Informs investment decisions and operating practices that impact Digital Workplace efficiencies across the enterprise

 - Reveals discoveries about the Digital Workplace that enable stakeholders to unlock business value for key business units or for the company overall